Skip to main content

 Next, proceed to the Translations and descriptions tab:

-Here you can translate your term into the project languages and (optionally) provide translated descriptions.
-Translation descriptions will be displayed alongside general term (or source language) description for the matching terms.
+Here, you can translate your term into the project languages and optionally provide translated descriptions.
+These descriptions will be displayed alongside the general term (or source language) description for the matching terms.
 Note that the Translations and descriptions tab will not be accessible if you've set the Translatable option to Off.

 Please note that it is not mandatory to provide translations for the term before adding it to the glossary.